Sunny6889/tron-docker-main/tools/toolkit/DbFork.md

 ```

 ### Run the DBFork tool
 Run the DBFork tool in the Toolkit to modify the related data.
+Check [Build The Toolkit](README.md#build-the-toolkit) to generate `Toolkit.jar`.
 The available parameters are:
 - `-c | --config=<config>`: config the new witnesses, balances, etc for shadow
   fork.
 Default: fork.conf
 - `-d | --database-directory=<database>`: java-tron database directory path.
 Default: output-directory
 - `-h | --help`
 - `-r | --retain-witnesses`: retain the previous witnesses and active witnesses.
 Default: false

-The example of `fork.conf` can be:
+The example of [fork.conf](../../conf/fork.conf) can be:

 ```conf
 witnesses = [